Anatr1/connect-4/README.md

 # CONNECT 4 GAME

-My personal implementation for the Connect4 for the Computational Intelligence course by Prof. Squillero at Politecnico di Torino.
+My personal implementation for the Connect4 game for the Computational Intelligence course by Prof. Squillero at Politecnico di Torino.

 ## Usage